camerahub/camerahub/docs/CONCEPTS.md

 #### Camera and lens models

-PhotoDB makes the distinction between a camera model (any model of camera or lens that exists) and a camera or lens that is actually in your collection.
+CameraHub makes the distinction between a camera model (any model of camera or lens that exists) and a camera or lens that is actually in your collection.
 This is because it is possible for you to own two cameras of the same model, and saves having to duplicate much of the information.

-Camera and lens models are the central component of PhotoDB.
+Camera and lens models are the central component of CameraHub.
 Camera and lens models can relate to each other in one of two ways:

 * directly, for fixed-lens cameras (e.g. compacts)
 * via a lens mount, for interchangeable-lens cameras (e.g. SLRs)